Youth Literacy and Employability Commission

 The final report was published on 12 December 2013.
 In it, the Commission makes a series of recommendations to Government, aimed at addressing the strong causal link between low literacy and youth unemployment.
 These include:

-1. Increase the demand from schools for contact with business as an indispensible element in the teaching of literacy skills for the 11 to 14 age group.
+1. Increase the demand from schools for contact with business as an indispensable element in the teaching of literacy skills for the 11 to 14 age group.

 2. Increase the supply of opportunities for young people to work with employees and develop realistic employment aspirations.